-- Dr Seuss Characters: Dr. Seuss has many memorable characters, but you can create many more in his same style.
+- Dr. Seuss Characters: Dr. Seuss has many memorable characters, but you can create many more in the same style.

 - Little Bo Peep: This is a relatively easy one to do.
-You usually only need to create a shepherd's staff and 3-4 fluffy white or black sheep to accompany Little Bo Peep,
+You usually only need to create a shepherd's staff and three to four fluffy white or black sheep to accompany Little Bo Peep.

-This group of ideas are based off popular movies;
+This group of ideas is based off of popular movies:

-- Wizard of Oz-the theme allows for a great bunch of characters.
+- Wizard of Oz: This theme allows for a great bunch of characters.
 You can have Dorothy, the Tin Man, the Cowardly Lion, and the Scarecrow.
 Then your secondary characters are the Wicked Witch, Glenda, the Good Witch, flying monkeys, the Wizard, munchkins, etc.

-- Pirates of the Caribbean-this your chance to really play up the pirate theme.
+- Pirates of the Caribbean: This is your chance to really play up the pirate theme.

 Music-related costume ideas include:

-- The Village People-cute idea for a group of 4-6 (characters include the police officer, the Native American Indian, the cowboy, the biker, the construction worker, and the G.I.)
+- The Village People: This is a cute idea for a group of four to six (characters include the police officer, the Native American Indian, the cowboy, the biker, the construction worker, and the G.I.).

-- Music Videos-you can choose to dress up like characters from popular music videos.
-Anything by Lady Gaga and Michael Jackson's "Thriller" and "Beat It" come to mind.
+- Music Videos: You can choose to dress up as characters from popular music videos.
+Anything by Lady Gaga and Michael Jackson's "Thriller" and "Beat It" comes to mind.